BUYERS GUIDE - HEAVY DUTY

 2018 upgrades and the AMT

-In October 2018 I had the opportunity to drive Isuzu’s AMT automated manual transmission model on-highway and off-road.
-The truck specifications remained pretty much as with the 2015 models, but with a very important change to the proved powerplant
+In October 2018 we had the opportunity to drive Isuzu’s AMT automated manual transmission model on-highway and off-road.

 A downside of using a relatively large capacity engine in a light truck is fuel consumption.
 Our on and off road testing in a loaded crew cab NPS saw average fuel consumption at 18-20L/100km.